Shorelight Newsletter - In the Life of our Church

 Outreach News and Notes

 Do remember the small gift bags which contain a few snacks, toiletries and Christian literature that you can give to the homeless who stand at intersections in the city requesting handouts.
 As the winter sets in we have added some gloves and hats in the bags.
 These are available for you to pick up at church.
 Why not keep one or two in the car to have available when you make that next drive to Syracuse.

 Just a reminder that the ministry of Helping Hands is still available for those needing transportation to a doctor’s appointment or other necessary trip.
 Jim Frary is the person to call for assistance.
 His phone number is 315-427-3585.

 In these trying days folk are using the food pantries more than ever.
 Our collection of non-perishable items are given to the Marcellus Food Pantry.
-We would like to suggest that for the month of November you donate soups and broths that can be used either as a meal or as the basis for making other main dishes.
-These items may be placed in the plastic bins in the main entrance or the Kish Room.
+We would like to suggest that for the month of February you donate dried fruit: raisins, apples, figs, cranberries, etc. These items may be placed in the plastic bins in the main entrance or the Kish Room.
 We will see to their delivery to the food pantry.

 Quilt by Mary Santee - given to Gail as she battles cancer.
 Prayed over on 2/2/2020.

 Services have resumed, however, we are holding off on greeters, acolytes and nursery until these activities are safe.